-The composition of the committee should reflect diversity in, but not be limited to, the areas of gender, age, ethnicity, and culture of the community.
+The composition of the selection committee should reflect diversity in, but not be limited to, the areas of gender, age, ethnicity, and culture of the community.

-Although not required, classified staff, members from other colleges, and community members may be selected to serve on committees.
+Although not required, classified staff, members from other colleges, and community members may be selected to serve on selection committees.

 The academic administrator will serve as the chair of the committee until a co-chair is elected.

-The co-chairperson is to be elected by the committee at the first meeting and is expected to perform all co-chair duties.
+The co-chairperson is to be elected by the committee at the first meeting and is expected to perform all co-chair duties, including help facilitate the committee meetings, answer questions, and sign documents.

-The College President identifies a Screening Committee Facilitator to serve on the committee from an HR-approved list of trained Screening Committee Facilitators.
+The role of the Employment Equity Facilitator is to ensure the selection process adheres to state and federal laws and guidelines regarding hiring, equal employment opportunity, and nondiscrimination.
+The Facilitator will ensure the selection process is administered in accordance with the District's policies and procedures and will ensure that committee tasks are completed in a timely manner.
+The Facilitator shall report any inappropriate actions and/or violations of hiring guidelines to the Director of Employment Services for immediate action.
+This may result in intervention and counsel from Human Resources, a change in committee member composition, or the halt/termination of a selection process.
+The Facilitator shall remain neutral regarding discussions and decisions that fall in the purview of selection committee members.

-In order to ensure consistency in the process, each screening committee member must be available for the application screening and all committee meetings.
+In order to ensure consistency in the process, each selection committee member must be available for the application screening and all committee meetings.

 D. ORGANIZATIONAL MEETING

-The Human Resources Department provides the Screening Committee with confidentiality policies and notification that all applicant files are considered confidential and must be maintained and reviewed in a manner to ensure the candidates' identities are not revealed.
-Each Screening Committee member must sign a confidentiality agreement in order to participate.
-Included in the confidentiality agreement is the procedure a committee member must follow if he/she believes any irregularities have occurred during the process.
-In order to ensure consistency during the process, each screening committee member must be available for all committee meetings.

-The Human Resources Department e-mails the necessary committee forms to the Screening Committee Facilitator.
-The Screening Committee Facilitator is responsible for copying all forms needed for the committee's use.
+The Human Resources Department provides the Employment Equity Facilitator with digital access to all materials and forms required to administer an effective selection process.
+The Employment Equity Facilitator is responsible for providing the committee with all required materials.

-The committee will decide whether or not to allow videoconferencing as an interview option.

-The academic administrator calls the organizational meeting at which time the committee will accomplish the following:
+The academic administrator calls the organizational meeting at which time the selection committee will accomplish the following:

 The committee selects a faculty member to co-chair the committee with the academic administrator.

-The Screening Committee Facilitator discusses hiring procedures, timelines, forms, the confidentiality agreement, and diversity sensitivity issues.
+The Employment Equity Facilitator reviews the Academic Selection Committee Agreement with the committee.
+The Facilitator discusses hiring procedures, timelines, forms, the confidentiality agreement, and diversity sensitivity issues.
 The Facilitator provides the committee with confidentiality policies and notifies the committee that all applicant files are considered confidential and must be maintained and reviewed in a manner to ensure the candidates’ identities are not revealed.
-Each member reads and signs a confidentiality statement.
+Each Committee member must sign the Academic Selection Committee Agreement in order to participate.
+Included in the agreement is the procedure a committee member must follow should he/she believe any irregularities have occurred during the process.

 The committee establishes dates, times, and locations for the prescreening, application screening, application tally, oral interviews, oral interview tally, and final interviews with the College President.
+Videoconferencing must be offered as an oral interview option, with limited exceptions for legal requirements, etc., approved by Human Resources.

 The committee creates and discusses application screening criteria based upon the requirements listed in the job announcement; creates oral interview questions, teaching demonstration exercises, and criteria to aid in the preparation of the Oral Interview Form; discusses the bases of questions in relation to the job announcement; determines the format of the interview process; and discusses final weighting of assessment items for the Oral Interview Record Form.

-The committee establishes the pre-screening committee composition consisting of one co-chair, two faculty members in the discipline (one of whom may be the co-chair), and the Screening Committee Facilitator.
+The committee establishes the prescreening committee composition consisting of one co-chair, two faculty members in the discipline (one of whom may be the co-chair), and the Employment Equity Facilitator.

-After the organizational meeting, the Screening Committee Facilitator sends to the Director of Employment Services the screening criteria, oral interview questions, and the names of those serving on the pre-screening committee.
+After the organizational meeting, the Employment Equity Facilitator sends the screening criteria, oral interview questions, and the names of those serving on the prescreening committee to the Human Resources Department.

-E. PRIOR TO CLOSE OF APPLICATION FILING

-The Human Resources Department schedules a districtwide equivalency committee to be convened as soon as possible following the close of the application period.

-A few days prior to the close of application filing (close of recruitment period), the Screening Committee Facilitator inquires of the Human Resources Department as to the number of complete application records and advises the committee accordingly.

-F. AFTER CLOSE OF APPLICATION FILING
+E. AFTER CLOSE OF APPLICATION FILING

 1. Equivalency Review